mariusz-jasinski/webdriver-python-example/README.md

 # PDF Demo of Selenium WebDriver
 Tests in Docker container.
 Chrome Browser runs in Docker too.
-Python example is generating PDF File from any webPage.
+This Python's example is generating PDF File or Screenshot File (PNG Image) from any webPage.